 Old Nectar is a historic farm just outside Stellenbosch whose manor house and villas are currently being used as boutique accommodation.
 The gardens carry heritage-listed-status and the initial owner, Una van der Spuy, has published a number of successful gardening books.
 Although you can go on self-guided walks with a tree map, a guided two hour-tour (with tea and fruitcake) is the best way to experience this impressive space.

 Choose between three different guided walks to experience different aspects of La Motte.
 Either go on a guided Sculpture Walk visiting eleven sculptures, including the famous Wine Bearer by Toby Megaw, or on Wednesday mornings you can book a Historic Walk visiting the heritage sites on the property, including the private rose garden.
 Alternatively, you can book a guided hiking trail into the mountains to appreciate the wild mountain fynbos.

 Dylan Lewis Sculpture Garden Tour, Stellenbosch

-For an inspiring and introspective experience, view more than 60sculptures, sited along 4 kilometers of pathway with the Stellenbosch mountains as backdrop.
+For an inspiring and introspective experience, view more than 60 Dylan Lewis sculptures, sited along 4 kilometers of pathway with the Stellenbosch mountains as backdrop.
 With central themes igniting emotions, you are transported to another world whilst you stroll through the predominantly fynbos gardens.
 You can go on a self-guided tour with a map, or book a guided experience for more information on the art.